Rosen Plevneliev: Political career

+Presidency (2012–2017)

 He was announced as GERB's candidate for President of Bulgaria on 4 September 2011.
 He subsequently won the presidential election in a second round held on 30 October 2011, with a majority of 52.58% of the vote.
 He defeated Ivaylo Kalfin from the Bulgarian Socialist Party in the second round.
 He took the presidential oath on 19 January 2012 and officially took over from his predecessor Georgi Parvanov on 22 January 2012.
 Among his priorities are administrative reforms, energy efficiency and energy independence and removing of ambassadors of Bulgaria in foreign countries who have served as secret agents during the Communist regime.

 As a result of the 2013 Bulgarian protests against monopoly and high electricity prices, the conservative government of Prime Minister Boyko Borisov tendered its resignation on 20 February 2013.
 President Plevneliev, acting in accordance with the constitution, offered a mandate to form a new government within the term of the current Parliament to GERB, BSP and DPS but after each of them declined, Plevneliev appointed a caretaker government on 13 March 2013, with Marin Raykov, the Bulgarian ambassador in Paris as Prime Minister and Minister of Foreign Affairs.

 In 2013, due to the prolonged protests against the involvement of oligarchy in politics and the government, Plevneliev organised the 'Dialogue with citizens' initiative, which involved three debates, focused on market economy, the judicial system and media freedom.

 Plevneliev advocates for closer relations between Bulgaria and the People's Republic of China.

 Plevneliev has frequently criticized the immigration policy in the UK set by the former Prime Minister, David Cameron.

 By appointing the Bliznashki Government on 6 August 2014, Plevneliev has become the first President of Bulgaria to appoint more than one caretaker government.

+Post-presidency

 In October 2022, Rosen Plevneliev was invited by GERB to become head of a contact group for cabinet talks, formed by the party.
 He accepted the invitation.
 The contact group held meetings with all the pro-European and democratic forces within the 48th National Assembly.
 However the negotiations ended with no agreement reached.

 A year later, in September 2023, Plevneliev along with the ex-Minister of Foreign Affairs and President of the Atlantic Club of Bulgaria Solomon Passy and a number of other opinion leaders and public figures issued a public statement, proposing that Bulgaria's EU and NATO membership be included in the Constitution of Bulgaria.